-June 13, 2013: Eddy Cue takes the witness stand to defend Cupertino’s business strategy in the Department of Justice’s antitrust case against Apple regarding e-book pricing in the iBooks Store.
+June 13, 2013: Apple exec Eddy Cue takes the stand to defend the company’s iBooks business strategy in an antitrust case regarding e-book pricing.

-Cue, Apple’s senior vice president of internet software and services, is the Apple exec in charge of the iBooks initiative.
-His testimony proves vital to a case in which potential damages climb well into the nine figures.
+Cue, Apple’s senior vice president of internet software and services, runs the iBooks Store initiative.
+His testimony proves vital to a case brought by the Department of Justice, in which potential damages climb well into the nine figures.

 History of the iBooks lawsuit

-The agreement was a response to Amazon, which held the overwhelming majority of the e-book industry in terms of sales.
+The agreement in question came as a response to Amazon, which controlled the overwhelming majority of the e-book industry in terms of sales.
 Amazon charged $9.99 for many popular books as part of its goal to become a market leader with its Kindle e-book reader.

-Steve Jobs got quizzed about this subject early in the iPad’s lifespan.
-In a conversation with Walt Mossberg soon after the iPad keynote, the journalist asked Jobs why anyone would want to spent $14.99 on an Apple e-book when they could buy the same thing from Amazon for $9.99.
+Apple CEO Steve Jobs got quizzed about this subject early in the iPad’s lifespan.
+In a conversation with Walt Mossberg soon after the iPad keynote, the journalist asked Jobs why anyone would want to spend $14.99 on an Apple e-book when they could buy the same thing from Amazon for $9.99.